 \section{Abstract}

 Gait recognition holds the promise to robustly identify subjects based on walking patterns instead of appearance information.
-In recent years, this field has been dominated by learning methods based on two principal input representations: dense silhouette masks or sparse pose keypoints.
-In this work, we propose a novel, point-based Contour-Pose representation, which compactly expresses both body shape and body parts information.
+In recent years, this field has been dominated by learning methods based on two input formats: silhouette images and sparse keypoints.
+Compared to image-based approaches, keypoint-based methods can achieve significantly higher efficiency due to their sparsity.
+However, sparsity also results in information loss, thereby reducing performance.
+In this work, we propose a novel, keypoint-based Contour-Pose representation, which compactly encodes both body shape and parts information.
 We further propose a local-to-global architecture, called GaitContour, to leverage this novel representation and efficiently compute subject embedding in two stages.
 The first stage consists of a local transformer that extracts features from five different body regions.
 The second stage then aggregates the regional features to estimate a global human gait representation.
-Such a design significantly reduces the complexity of the attention operation and improves efficiency and performance simultaneously.
-Through large scale experiments, GaitContour is shown to perform significantly better than previous point-based methods, while also being significantly more efficient than silhouette-based methods.
-On challenging datasets with significant distractors, GaitContour can even outperform silhouette-based methods.
+Such a design significantly reduces the complexity of the attention operation and improves both efficiency and performance.
+Through large scale experiments, GaitContour is shown to perform significantly better than previous keypoint-based methods.
+Furthermore, the Contour-Pose representation also achieves new SoTA performances on fusion-based gait recognition methods.